 Gratitude is extended towards the Bavarian State Offices for Sites and Monuments (Bayerisches Landesamt für Denkmalpflege) and the Environment (Bayerisches Landesamt für Umwelt) for providing site information, together with a particularly thanks to the Bavarian State Office for Surveying and Geoinformation (Bayerisches Landesamt für Vermessung und Geoinformation) for providing access to unpublished LIDAR point clouds for the area of Unterfranken.
-Gratitude also has to be extended for funding for the project, provided by the Heidelberg Graduate School of Mathematical and Computational Methods for the Sciences, HGS MathComp, at the Interdisciplinary Research Center for Scientific Computing, IWR.
-Assistance and thanks also go to the Junior Research Group Digital Humanities at the Cluster of Excellence, Asia and Europe in a Global Context, as well as the Institute of Pre- and Protohistory at Heidelberg University.
+Gratitude also has to the Heidelberg Graduate School of Mathematical and Computational Methods for the Sciences, HGS MathComp, at the Interdisciplinary Research Center for Scientific Computing, IWR, for funding and aid.
+Assistance and thanks also go to the Junior Research Group Digital Humanities at the Cluster of Excellence, Asia and Europe in a Global Context, as well as the Institute of Prehistory, Protohistory, and Near-Eastern Archaeology, Faculty of Philosophy, Heidelberg University.